Wenzday Reveals New Single 'Disko Dancing'

 Continuing her noteworthy fall tour run with a recent 40z Cult label takeover in Honolulu with her brother and fellow DJ Dack Janiels, Wenzday will also hit Chicago in November for a special performance at Gold Room.

-'Disko Dancing' will be out on her label 40z Cult and all streaming platforms on Thursday, October 31st!
+'Disko Dancing' is out on her label 40z Cult and all streaming platforms as of Thursday, October 31st!